Policy Against Sexual Assault

 When the individual bringing forth the complaint indicates a desire to pursue Formal Resolution, the Dean of Students will prepare and forward the complaint to a team of two Investigators.
 The Investigators are neutral fact-finders who are faculty and staff specifically trained to investigate sexual misconduct cases and who will typically conduct interviews with the individual bringing forth the complaint, the accused student and any relevant third party witnesses (including expert witnesses, when needed and relevant) and gather evidence as they deem necessary to the case.
-The Investigators will complete an Investigative Report, which summarizes the interviews and any relevant evidence, and presents their findings addressing whether it is more likely than not that college policy has been violated.
-Where the investigators deem that there is insufficient evidence to support the allegations, the case will be closed.
+The Investigators will complete an Investigative Report, which summarizes the interviews and any relevant evidence, and present their findings addressing whether it is more likely than not that college policy has been violated.
 The report may be shared with other parties as deemed appropriate by the Dean of Students.

 Past Sexual History

 The past sexual history or sexual character of a person involved in the case will not be admissible in the investigation or hearing unless such information is determined to be highly relevant by the Dean of Students or the Investigators.
 All such information sought to be admitted will be presumed irrelevant, and any request to overcome this presumption by the parties must be included in the complaint/response or a subsequent written request, and must be reviewed in advance of the completion of the investigation hearing by the Dean of Students.
 While previous conduct violations by the accused student are not generally admissible as information about the present alleged violation, the Dean of Students may supply previous complaint information to the investigators or the conduct board, only if:

 - The accused was previously found to be responsible, and

 - The previous incident was substantially similar to the present allegation, and

 - Information indicates a pattern of behavior and substantial conformity with that pattern by the accused student.